xi-frontend/xi-term/README.md

 I have not worked on this for a while, it's not working with recent Xi versions.

+The latest SHA on [xi-core](https://github.com/google/xi-editor/) that we are compatible with is 429da468f6819765e969807a41ff19680316ddce.
+Follow the installation instructions below (in "Running the Core"), but do a `git checkout 429da468f6819765e969807a41ff19680316ddce` first.
+If you have already done a `cargo install` for some other version of the core, you may need to do `cargo install --force` to replace the existing installation.

 # xi-tui

 `xi-tui` is a TUI frontend for [xi](https://github.com/google/xi-editor/).